paulzchen/paulzchen.github.io/README.md

 ![Headshot image](https://media-exp1.licdn.com/dms/image/C4E03AQHo2PCKrcAiUQ/profile-displayphoto-shrink_400_400/0/1521860909911?e=1627516800&v=beta&t=UpsTF62w5eM0fDP7gAGv2qHMTFqhWzBGPt7NaL5dHy8)

 ## About Me
-Currently, I am a PhD student in the Department of Chemical Engineering & Applied Chemistry at the University of Toronto, where I am advised by [Professor Frank X. Gu](https://chem-eng.utoronto.ca/faculty-staff/faculty-members/frank-gu/), an [NSERC Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html) and a [Junior Fellow of Massey College](https://www.masseycollege.ca/).
+I'm a PhD student in the Department of Chemical Engineering & Applied Chemistry at the University of Toronto, where I've been fortunate to be an [NSERC Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html), a [Junior Fellow of Massey College](https://www.masseycollege.ca/) and advised by [Professor Frank X. Gu](https://chem-eng.utoronto.ca/faculty-staff/faculty-members/frank-gu/).
 Previously, I conducted research at the University of Waterloo, Harvard Medical School and Brigham & Women’s Hospital, and received a BASc in Nanotechnology Engineering from the University of Waterloo in 2016.
-I have a multidisciplinary background, leading research in nanoscience, materials science, physical chemistry, chemical engineering, biomedical engineering, mathematical modelling, epidemiology and infectious diseases.
+I have a multidisciplinary background, leading work in nanoscience, materials science, physical chemistry, chemical engineering, biomedical engineering, mathematical modelling, epidemiology and infectious diseases.

 Outside of the lab, I mentor students, serve as the Head of Programming for [Science Rendezvous at the University of Toronto](http://www.sciencerendezvousuoft.ca/science-rendezvous/) and direct [“I Am… A Scientist”](https://www.youtube.com/playlist?list=PLguaypFyd20heLkrIZdqmsxJa6IumCd4a), a new science outreach initiative for kids.

 Follow me on [Twitter](https://twitter.com/paulchenz) for research and outreach updates.

 ## Research
 In early March 2020, I pivoted my work to help with the response to COVID-19.
-My research has focused on understanding why superspreading drives the COVID-19 pandemic, modelling how SARS-CoV-2 is shed via droplets and aerosols, characterizing the respiratory kinetics of SARS-CoV-2, finding a potential indicator to predict severe COVID-19 before disease deterioration, and evaluating methods to decontaminate N95 respirators for reuse.
-We published the first study to identify a virological factor that facilitates overdispersion, and superspreading, for directly transmitted viruses.
+My research has focused on understanding why superspreading drives the COVID-19 pandemic, modelling how SARS-CoV-2 is shed via droplets and aerosols, characterizing the respiratory kinetics of SARS-CoV-2, finding an indicator to potentially predict severe COVID-19 before clinical deterioration, and evaluating methods to decontaminate N95 respirators for reuse.
+Among other findings, we published the first study to identify a virological factor that facilitates overdispersion, and superspreading, for directly transmitted viruses.

-Outside of COVID-19, I investigate how nanocrystals grow at the atomic level and use that insight to design new nanomaterials for health applications.
-I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.
+Outside of COVID-19, I investigate how nanocrystals form at the atomic level and use that insight to design new nanomaterials for health applications.
+I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues, hoping our work improves both science and society.

 ## Publications
 (updated May 29, 2021)